 Duran, C.S.
-(2017) A home for between-ers.
+(2017) "A home for between-ers."
 Borderlines Volume III.

 Duran, C.S.
 (2016) “I want to do things with languages”: A male Karenni refugee’s reconstructing multilingual capital.
 Journal of Language, Identity and Education, 15(4), 216-229.

 Duran, C.S.
-(2014) Theorizing Agency among Young Language Learners through the Lens of Multilingual Repertoires: A Socio-cultural Perspective.
-In Deters, P., Gao, X., Miller, E. R., & Vitanova, G. (eds.)
+(2014) "Theorizing Agency Among Young Language Learners through the Lens of Multilingual Repertoires: A Socio-cultural Perspective."
+In Deters, P., Gao, X., Miller, E. R., and Vitanova, G. (eds.)
 Theorizing and Analyzing Agency in Second Language Learning: Interdisciplinary Approaches, pp. 73-90.
 Bristol, England: Multilingual Matters.

-Friedrich, P., Chaudhuri, A., Duran, C.S., et al (2013) Reading Pennycook critically ten years later: a group’s reflections on and questions about critical applied linguistics.
+Friedrich, P., Chaudhuri, A., Duran, C.S., et al (2013) "Reading Pennycook critically ten years later: a group’s reflections on and questions about critical applied linguistics."
 International Multilingual Research Journal, 7, 119-137.

-Matsuda, A. & Duran, C.S.
-(2013) Problematizing the construction of Americans as monolingual English speakers.
+Matsuda, A. and Duran, C.S.
+(2013) "Problematizing the construction of Americans as monolingual English speakers."
 In V. Ramanathan (ed.), Language Policy, Pedagogic Practices: Rights, Access, (Dis)Citizenship, pp. 35-51.
 Bristol, England: Multilingual Matters.

-- ENGL 4300 Introduction to the Study of Language
+- Introduction to the Studies of Language

-- ENGL 4310 History of English
+- Varieties of English

-- Selected Topics: Varieties of English
+- History of English

-- ENGL 4391 Advanced Community Engagement
+- Advanced Community Engagement

-- Selected Topics: Language, (Bi)Literacy, and Identity
+- Language, Literacy and Identity

 - American Anthropological Association (AAA)